makehumancommunity/makehuman-static-website/content/MPFB/FAQ/how_do_i_install.md

 ---

 These are the minimum steps required for installing MPFB2.
-You might want to also take a look at the [getting started]({{% relref "../Docs/getting_started" %}}) textual guide and the [Getting Started with MPFB2](https://youtu.be/9jmTdhVjAsI) youtube video.
+You might want to also take a look at the [getting started]({{% relref "../Docs/getting_started" %}}) textual guide and the [MPFB Tutorial: Installation and Getting Started](https://www.youtube.com/watch?v=FNeiLDH_lnw) youtube video.

 You can find the downloadables in the [download section]({{% relref "../downloads" %}})